unytco/release-domino/testing_docs/3_1_intro_to_smart_agreements.md

 ## SAVED: A Record of Verifiable Execution

 An Execution of the Smart Agreement generates a Record, or Documentation of the Execution.
 This Execution Document can be examined by any other Alliance member, who can verify that it has been executed validly.
-Consequently, we describe the resulting Record of Execution as a "Smart Agreement, Verifiably Executed and Documented" or SAVED.
+Consequently, we describe the resulting Record of Execution as a "Smart Agreement Verifiable Execution Doc" or SAVED.
 So even though a particular party performed the execution, any party can independently verify that the execution was done appropriately.

 A SAVED is produced after an Execution of a Smart Agreement.
 It is the primary artifact resulting from that Execution, and is published by its author, the Executor, into the shared space of the Domino Accounting Alliance for a group of peers to validate, store and serve, and for any peer to reference and rely upon.